 “Art is a form of supremely delicate awareness…It is the image that lives in the consciousness, alive with a vision, but unknown.”
 D.H.
 Lawrence

-I use the figure to explore human emotions and transitional states.
+I use the figure to explore human emotions and transitional states but mostly to tell a story.
 To me expressive color and distortion of the figure best represent the fluid state of human growth and emotion and the need to mask what’s going on under the surface.
-While I frequently draw from life, many of the figures I’m currently working on are based on my collection of vintage photos, “Asylum” images from the 19th century.
-The paintings most representative of anguish, suspicion or pain are based on that collection.
+While I frequently draw from life, many of the figures on this site are based on my collection of vintage photos, “Asylum” images from the 19th century and art models.

-Focusing on the eyes, which reveal common stresses and turmoil, I draw the face or faces of tortured souls.
-While the eyes mirror pain most human beings create a “mask” to hide true feelings or emotional states experienced through times of stress and the transitions that take place in body and soul.
+I focus on the eyes hoping to reveal "the story" behind them.
+The story is my own narrative which I rarely share with the viewer.
+The eyes reveal so much about the person and the wall they've created to hide behind during times of stress and the transitions that take place in body and soul.
 I try to represent what that mask may be hiding through distortion and abstraction.
-This, of course, is my own interpretation of the meaning behind the pained, despondent or apathic looks reflected in their eyes.
-I create my own narrative for each image in an attempt to attach some type of reality to that spirit, my way of conveying meaning rather than realistic reproduction.
+This is my interpretation based on what I see.
+I create a narrative for each image in an attempt to attach some type of reality to that spirit, my way of conveying meaning.
 This is "my expressionism".

 I work in oils, acrylics, pen and ink, and liquid graphite using a variety of substrates.